Learning at home

 Through Class Dojo, teachers share regular Home Learning activities to complete alongside your child.
 As a school, we invest in a wide range of online learning resources to provide our children with high-quality opportunities to consolidate and extend their learning at home.

-Currently, the following resources are available to Reception and Year 1 children to use at home.
+Currently, the following resources are available to children, to learn at home.
 Click on any of the links to be directed to the login page:

 Class Dojo – for communication between teachers and families, including sharing home learning activities.